arun-kr-reddy/notes/notes/cplusplus.md

   func<int>();     // specialized
   func<double>();  // generic
   ```
-- **template classes headers/source:** always declare & define in same `*.h` file, concrete template classes are generated at compile time, linker does not know about the implementation
+- template classes headers/source: always declare & define in same `*.h` file, concrete template classes are generated at compile time, linker does not know about the implementation
-  - workaround: not scalable but declare in `*.h` file, implement in `*.cpp` but at the end create objects for types you expect to use

 ## error handling
-- **exception:** thrown when there is an error, constructor of exception received a string error message, `what()` to get exception string
+- **exception:** thrown when there is an error, constructor of exception receives a string error message, use `what()` to get exception string
   - `logic_error`
   - `invalid_argument`
   - `domain_error`: not defined for certain domain
   - `length_error`: exceeds max size
   - `out_of_range`: access out of bounds
   - `runtime_error`
-  - `range_error`: requested operation doesn't make mathematical sense in the domain considered, *e.g.* `srqt(negative_number)` in real domain
+  - `range_error`: requested operation doesn't make mathematical sense in the domain considered, example: `srqt(negative_number)` in real domain
   - `overflow_error`/`underflow_error`: result exceeds capacity of underlying type
 - **`try`** ⟶ **`throw`** ⟶ **`catch`**
   ```cpp